buraksezer/olric/README.md

 * Thread-safe by default,
 * Supports [distributed queries](#query) on keys,
 * Provides a plugin interface for service discovery daemons and cloud providers,
-* Provides a command-line-interface to access the cluster directly from the terminal,
-* Supports different serialization formats.
-Gob, JSON and MessagePack are supported out of the box,
 * Provides a locking primitive which inspired by [SETNX of Redis](https://redis.io/commands/setnx#design-pattern-locking-with-codesetnxcode),
 * Supports [distributed topic](#distributed-topic) data structure,